dmatelokoh/chinook-analytics-portfolio/04-AI-collaboration/ai_collaboration_log.md

 ## Overview

-This project was built with AI as a collaborator.
+This project was built with AI as a collaborator, and that was a deliberate choice.
+AI lets me work through more complex analysis in less time.
+That matters because the value I bring isn't writing SQL syntax from memory; it's knowing which questions to ask, when the output doesn't make business sense, and what a marketing team would actually do with the result.
+Using AI for the technical execution gave me more time to focus on that critical thinking, which is where the real insight comes from.

+It's also a practical skill.
+AI tools are becoming standard in analytics workflows, and knowing how to use them well (structured prompts, critical evaluation, iterative refinement) is something I want to demonstrate directly, not just list on a resume.

 Every query in this portfolio went through the same structured workflow: a context-primed prompt, a critical evaluation, an iterative feedback loop, a verification pass, and a business insight written from my own marketing experience.
 The AI handled syntax and structure.
 I handled judgment, domain knowledge, and business framing.

-What follows is a breakdown of the specific AI collaboration techniques demonstrated across the three case studies, with concrete examples from the actual work.
+What follows is a breakdown of the specific AI collaboration techniques demonstrated across the case studies, with concrete examples from the actual work.

 ---